-Franchising agreements must be registered before the National Institute for the Protection of Competition and Intellectual Property (INDECOPI), the Peruvian trademark authority, in order to use the marks involved in said agreements.
+Franchising agreements must be registered before the National Institute for the Protection of Competition and Intellectual Property ("INDECOPI" for its Spanish acronym), the Peruvian trademark authority, in order to use the marks involved in said agreements.

 C. Representative Offices and other "Non-Permanent" Establishments